 VOICES - Wednesday (December 5, 2012), the Board of the Los Angeles Community College District (LACCD) is expected to accept the City of Los Angeles’ decision to prematurely terminate its lease of the historic Van de Kamp Bakery Building at the Glassell Park/Atwater Village campus after only 19 months of occupancy.
-The City’s abrupt walking away from its lease of the Bakery Building means that all of the sub-tenants that were paying rent through the City of Los Angeles to the LACCD for use of the community college school building have or are departing effective December 31, 2012.

 This stunning news highlights a complete failure of leadership by a large number of Democratic machine leaders to whom we have appealed for help and who have refused to perform their public jobs to protect taxpayer interests.

 A bit of history illustrates the magnitude of failure from the highest levels of the state down to the local City Council district.
 About $93 million of taxpayer-financed community college bonds were used to acquire, design, and build the Van de Kamps Satellite Campus of Los Angeles City College.
 The campus includes the original Bakery Building and a New Educational Building.
 Los Angeles City College officials in 2000-2004 worked closely with a community Van de Kamps advisory group to develop a plan to open the campus without need of state financial assistance.
 The plan was validated as overwhelmingly economically feasible by the respected economic analysis firm Larry Kosmont Associates.